Postcolonial feminism: Relationship to postcolonial theory

 The postcolonial feminist movements look at the gendered history of colonialism and how that continues to affect the status of women today.
 In the 1940s and 1950s, after the formation of the United Nations, former colonies were monitored by the West for what was considered social progress.
 The definition of social progress was tied to adherence to Western socio-cultural norms.
 The status of women in the developing world has been monitored by organizations such as the United Nations.
 As a result, traditional practices and roles taken up by women, sometimes seen as distasteful by Western standards, could be considered a form of rebellion against colonial rule.
 Some examples of this include women wearing headscarves or female genital mutilation.
 These practices are generally looked down upon by Western women, but are seen as legitimate cultural practices in many parts of the world fully supported by practicing women.
 Thus, the imposition of Western cultural norms may desire to improve the status of women but has the potential to lead to conflict.

-In order to understand the postcolonial feminist theory, one must first understand the postcolonial theory.
-In sociology, postcolonial theory is a theory that is preoccupied with understanding and examining the social impacts of European colonialism, its main claim is that the modern world as it is now is impossible to understand without understanding its relation with and history of imperialism and colonial rule.
+Understanding postcolonial feminist theory hinges on understanding postcolonial theory.
+Sociological postcolonial theory analyzes the social effects of European colonialism, arguing that the modern world is incomprehensible without analyzing its history of and relationship to colonial rule and imperialism.
 Postcolonialism can provide an outlet for citizens to discuss various experiences from the colonial period.
 These can include: "migration, slavery, oppression, resistance, representation, difference, race, gender, place and responses to the influential discourses of imperial Europe."
 Ania Loomba critiques the terminology of 'postcolonial' by arguing the fact that 'post' implicitly implies the aftermath of colonization; she poses the question, "when exactly then, does the 'postcolonial' begin?"
 Postcolonial feminists see the parallels between recently decolonized nations and the state of women within patriarchy taking "perspective of a socially marginalized subgroup in their relationship to the dominant culture."
 In this way feminism and postcolonialism can be seen as having a similar goal in giving a voice to those that were voiceless in the traditional dominant social order.
 While this holds significant value aiding new theory and debate to arise, there is no single story of global histories and Western imperialism is still significant.
 Loomba suggests that colonialism carries both an inside and outside force in the evolution of a country concluding 'postcolonial' to be loaded with contradictions.